Yaser Jabbar

-Yaser Jabbar is a consultant orthopaedic surgeon.
+Yaser Jabbar is an orthopaedic surgeon.
 After graduating from St. George's medical school at the University of London in 2004, his surgical training and surgical practice has been predominately based in the United Kingdom.
-As of January 2024, Jabbar no longer has a license to practice in the UK, and has been subject to allegations of surgical malpractice with multiple past and ongoing investigations into his surgical practice and professional conduct.
+As of January 2024, Jabbar no longer has a licence to practise in the UK, and has been subject to allegations of surgical malpractice with multiple past and ongoing investigations into his surgical practice and professional conduct.
 As of September 2024, Jabbar is believed to be working in Dubai in the United Arab Emirates.

 Education and professional experience

 Jabbar gained his primary medical qualification from St. George's University of London in 2004.
-He received provisional registration with the General Medical Council (GMC) in July 2004, extended to full registration in August 2005, allowing him to practice medicine in the United Kingdom.
+He received provisional registration with the General Medical Council (GMC) in July 2004, extended to full registration in August 2005, allowing him to practise medicine in the United Kingdom.

-Jabber trained in orthopaedic surgery at hospitals in Oxford and London, with further training at the University of Cardiff where he completed an MSc in Orthopaedic Engineering, before working for a year at the Royal Children's Hospital in Melbourne and The Children's Hospital at Westmead, Sydney.
+Jabbar held a position as a junior doctor in Oxford but was not accepted onto the orthopaedic training scheme.
+He trained in orthopaedic surgery at hospitals in London, with further training at the University of Cardiff where he completed an MSc in Orthopaedic Engineering, before working for a year at the Royal Children's Hospital in Melbourne and The Children's Hospital at Westmead, Sydney.
 On returning to the UK, Jabbar worked at the Chelsea and Westminster Hospital NHS Foundation Trust and in December 2014, Jabbar received registration on the GMC's Specialist Registrar, as a consultant in trauma and orthopaedic surgery.

 From 2017 until October 2022, Jabber worked as a consultant paediatric orthopaedic surgeon at the Great Ormond Street Hospital, whilst also working privately at the Portland Hospital in London.
+In addition to his orthopaedic work, Jabber also worked with Interventional radiology to treat children who were born with vascular anomalies.

 Investigations into surgical malpractice

-Whilst working with children at the Great Ormond Street Hospital, the hospital placed Jabbar on 11 months of paid sabbatical leave after staff and parents had raised concerns about his conduct and care.
-These concerns prompted the hospital to ask Royal College of Surgeons to conduct a review into Jabbar's surgical practice at the hospital.
-Jabbar resigned from his post at the hospital in September 2023, one month before the Royal College of Surgeons produced a confidential report at a result of their investigations.
-As of January 2024, Jabbar no longer has a license to practice in the UK, with interim tribunal conditions in place and fitness to practice proceedings against him currently ongoing.

-In February 2024 it was reported that limb lengthening devices were used by Jabbar.
-The use of such devices between 2017 and 2022 would raise concerns about patient safety, medical ethics, and the standards of care provided by the surgeon.
-The revelation came about after parents raised concerns.
+In 2020 Rob Hill, a surgeon at Great Ormond Street Hospital complained to Dr Allan Goldman, the then head of the service, about Jabbar's work.
+Hill subsequently wrote a report with his concerns and submitted to the trust in June 2020, but no action was taken.
+During the same time, a Serious Incident investigation was carried out for a parent who claimed that Jabbar had lied to them about a surgery he performed on their child's elbow.
+The trust later claimed that a single report suggested a one off serious incident rather than a broader pattern of misconduct.